-Because of the intuition that paths correspond to equality PathP $(\lambda i \to A) \times y$ gets printed as $x \equiv y$ when A does not mention i.
+Because of the intuition that paths correspond to equality PathP ($\lambda i \rightarrow A$) x y gets printed as x \equiv y when A does not mention i.
 By iterating the path type we can define squares, cubes, and higher cubes in Agda, making the type theory cubical.
 For example a square in A is built out of 4 points and 4 lines: